nicky-nym/nicky-nym.github.io/pages/kinematic.md

 **Kinematic range** is a measure of the capactiy and efficiency of a transportation network.
 Kinematic range is measured in [Floor Area](#floor-area), but it really represents the range of destinations that a person can get to.
 In the real world, a destination would be something like your friend's house, your dentist's office, or a library or coffee shop.

   * **factors:** kinematic range is a function of lots of different factors:
+    * **_starting location_** &mdash; are you starting at the center of town, or out at the edge?
-    * **_density_** &mdash; how many destinations are nearby?
+    * **_urban density_** &mdash; how many destinations are there per square mile?
     * **_mode of transport_** &mdash; are you walking, or in a car?
     * **_encumbrances_** &mdash; do you have a stroller, or a wheelchair?
     * **_age_**, **_race_**, & **_gender_** &mdash; can you safely take the subway, or do you need to take a cab?
-    * **_time of day** &mdash; are the trains even running at this hour?
+    * **_time of day_** &mdash; are the trains even running at this hour?
     * **_traffic congestion_**
     * **_travel bans_** & **_security checkpoints_** &mdash; are you allowed into that area?
-  * **examples:**

   * In **Haxby, Montana**, with a car, in 30 minutes you can probably reach about a half dozen homes, with perhaps 10,000 square feet of floorspace, so that means your 30-minute Kinematic Range, **KR<sub>30</sub>**, is about **10,000 square feet**.

   * In **San Francisco**, if you are able-bodied and travel by bicycle or public transit, but you do not use a car, then in 30 minutes you can probably get from almost any building in the city to almost any other room in any building in the city.
 But without a car, there are fairly few places you can get to outside the city limits within 30 minutes.
 The buildings in San Franicsco have a total of about 6 billion square feet of floorspace, and your **KR<sub>30</sub>** might be about **5 billion square feet** (equal to about 460 square kilometers), which is almost a million-fold higher than your range in Haxby.

   * **Wurster Hall** is a building on the campus of the University of California, Berkeley.
 It's a fairly typical mid-rise building, with a normal mix of offices, meeting rooms (classrooms), and open plan work spaces.
 Most of the floorspace is in the wider base in the first three floors, but there's a narrower tower that's ten stories tall.
 The building has a total of about 225,000 square feet of floorspace, and within 2 minutes you can go between almost any two points in the building, so that's a 2-minute Kinematic Range, **KR<sub>2</sub>**, of **225,000 square feet**.

   * On the **UC Berkeley campus**, traveling by foot, it takes about 25 minutes to walk between two buildings at opposite ends of the main campus.
 If it takes another 2 minutes to get from the lobby door of a building to a top-floor room, and vice-versa, that means any two rooms on the whole campus are within a 29-minute range.
 If the campus has about 16 million square feet of floorspace<sup>[citation needed]</sup>, then your **KR<sub>30</sub>** would be about **16 million square feet**.